 Each year the Association for the Study of African American History (ASALH) announces a theme for Black History Month.
 The theme serves as a spotlight for historical issues and developments that are important for race relations in America.
 ASALH encourages those with interest in black history to use the month of February as a time to explore these issues of historical importance.
-This year’s theme is African American’s and the Vote.
+This year, 2020, the theme is African American’s and the Vote.

 Suffrage, or the right to vote, was forbidden for African American men and all women in the United States until the 15th Amendment to the US Constitution gave African American men the right to vote in 1870, and the 19th Amendment gave women the right to vote in 1920.
 Even after these amendments were passed, many African Americans were unable to exercise this right until the Voting Rights Act was passed in 1965.